-  As one of the more well-know restaurants in Little India, at The Banana Leaf Apollo you can expect a more tourist-based clientele, upmarket surroundings and some higher prices to match.
+As one of the more well-know restaurants in Little India, at The Banana Leaf Apolo you can expect a more tourist-based clientele, upmarket surroundings and some higher prices to match.
 However, the quality of the Indian delights served up here speak for themselves, with house specialities such as their fish head curry and Masala chicken all particularly impressing us.
-The inspiration for the name, Banana Leaf Apollo, will become clear once you receive your food, as many of their dishes are served on banana leaves instead of plates – a famous dining practise in this neighbourhood and across India.
+The inspiration for the name, Banana Leaf Apolo, will become clear once you receive your food, as many of their dishes are served on banana leaves instead of plates – a famous dining practise in this neighbourhood and across India.

 - Opening Hours: 10:30 - 22:30 Daily